discordjs/guide/guide/event-handling/README.md

 ```

-In order to listen for events, you have to register an event listener.
-This is done by using the `on` or `once` methods of an `EventEmitter` instance.
-The `on` method for events that can emit multiple times, while `once` will run once and unregister the listener after a single emit.
+To listen for events, you have to register an event listener.
+This is done using the `on` or `once` methods of an `EventEmitter` instance.
+The `on` method for events can emit multiple times, while `once` will run once and unregister the listener after a single emit.

 ::: tip
 You can learn more about `EventEmitter` [here](https://nodejs.org/api/events.html#events_class_eventemitter).
 :::

 The `Client` class in discord.js extends the `EventEmitter` class.
 Therefore, the `client` object also has these `on` and `once` methods that you can use to register events.
-These methods take two arguments: name of the event and a callback function.
+These methods take two arguments: the name of the event and a callback function.

 The callback function passed takes argument(s) returned by its respective event, collects them in an `args` array using the `...` [rest parameter syntax](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/rest_parameters), then calls `event.execute` function while passing in the `args` array using the `...` [spread syntax](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Spread_syntax).
 They are used here because different events in discord.js have different numbers of arguments.
 The rest parameter collects these variable number of arguments into a single array, and the spread syntax then takes these elements and passes them to the `execute` function.